Lolo Jones: Bobsledding

 Jones was introduced to bobsledding by Elana Meyers.
 After a disappointing 2008 Olympics campaign where she failed to medal, she took up the sport and gained weight.
 In October 2012, Jones was named to the U.S. national bobsled team.
 Jones was one of three track and field Olympians (along with Tianna Madison and Hyleas Fountain) invited to the U.S. women's bobsled push championship by coach Todd Hays.
 Jones and Madison made the bobsled team, giving them a chance to earn a spot on the bobsled World Cup circuit.
 On November 9, 2012, Jones and teammate Jazmine Fenlator placed second in Jones' first career World Cup bobsledding competition.

 2014 Winter Olympics

 On January 27, 2013, Jones won gold in the team event with the U.S. at the FIBT World Championships in St. Moritz.
-She was selected for the U.S. bobsled team competing at the 2014 Sochi Olympics on January 19, 2014, as the brakewoman for the USA Team-3 sled.
+She was selected for the U.S. bobsled team to compete at the 2014 Sochi Olympics on January 19, 2014, as the brakewoman for the USA Team-3 sled.
+Some sports journalists argued that bobsledder Katie Eberling was more qualified for the spot, but the USBSF stood by their decision.
 On February 19, 2014, the team placed tenth, 3.36 seconds behind the gold medal-winning Canadian team.